red-collar-official/flutter_kore/packages/umvvm/docs/view_model.md

 We also can listen to state changes with <b>updates</b> or <b>changes</b> methods.

+You also need to specify input type for view models.
+It is passed as generic argument.

+Input is always available via <b>input</b> field.

 View models also can depend on [interactors](./interactor.md) and [wrappers](./wrapper.md) (or [custom](./custom_instance.md) instances) via <b>dependencies</b> field in configuration object.

 View models also can contain [parts](./instance_part.md) via <b>parts</b> field in configuration object.